TheXorog/BeatRecorder/README.md

 * `<raw-score>` - Your Score, without mod multipliers enabled

 (If you potentially need more placeholders, create an issue and i'll see what i can do.)

+## OBSControl not connecting?

+**AVG Antivirus is known to cause all kinds of issues** with connection-related things.
+(Credit to `Arro#6969` to help me discover this issue! <3)

+If you have AVG Antivirus installed, please uninstall it and find a better antivirus solution.

+If you ruled out your antivirus (through uninstalling it or deactivating it's protection), just create an issue or join my Discord like mentioned before.

+## Notable differences between beatsaber-http-status and BSDataPuller

+Any difference that affects the way OBSControl works will be documented here.
+Found more differences?
+You can create an issue with a detailed description.

+* Accuracy Calculation with BSDataPuller is based in your current progress instead of the whole song
+* `<levelid>` uses the LevelHash instead of the ID

 ## Contributing or modifying the code